-The Penny's Find deposit open pit was mined to completion in 2018 and consists of an excavation of approximately 85m in depth.
-The open pit operations targeted and excavated the main Penny's Find lode, coincident with thickening and flexure of the mafic-sedimentary contact and minor supergene enrichment in oxide and transitional material.
+The Pennys Find deposit open pit was mined to completion in 2018 and consists of an excavation of approximately 85m in depth.
+The open pit operations targeted and excavated the main Pennys Find lode, coincident with thickening and flexure of the mafic-sedimentary contact and minor supergene enrichment in oxide and transitional material.

-The MRE consists of an underground resource, from 85m to approximately 270m below surface.
+The MRE consists of an underground resource, from 85m to approximately 300m below surface.
 The reported Mineral Resource for underground was constrained both laterally, and at depth, by the available drill hole spacing outlined for Inferred classification.

-Within an underground mining framework of mechanised conventional underground longhole mining methods and assuming access to the Mineral Resources would be possible from the base of the completed pit, Entech considers the 200 vertical metres of Mineral Resources would fall within the definition of reasonable prospects for eventual economic extraction.
+Within an underground mining framework of mechanised conventional underground longhole mining methods and assuming access to the Mineral Resources would be possible from the base of the completed pit, HRZ considers the vertical extent of the Mineral Resources would fall within the definition of reasonable prospects for eventual economic extraction.